FAQ's

 15. How current is the map data on your website?

-Aerial data is current for the year it was flown.
-Orthophotography is captured in the spring of even years and release in the late summer or fall of that year.
+Orthophotography is captured in the spring of even years and released in the late summer or fall of that year.
+Please see the Aerial Imagery page for years available.

 16. How accurate is the map data on your website?

-This question is most often related to planimetric, aerial, and property data.
-Planimetric data is accurate
+This question is most often related to property and aerial photography data.
+Property data is considered to be accurate to within a few feet in most areas of the county.

 Please view the associated metadata for all accuracy information.
 Return to the top